Suji04/NormalizedNerd/Created with MANIM/README.md

 # Source codes of the videos created with manim
-Here you'll find the source codes for the videos that I've created with an awesome library called manim.
+Here you'll find the source codes of the videos that I've created with an awesome library called manim.
 #### Caution: Messy codes ahead!

 ## Videos